Endeavour Lotteries vs RSL Art Union 2026: Registration, Legitimacy & Which Draw Is Worth Your Money

 Endeavour Lotteries: What You're Actually Buying

-Endeavour Foundation has been running lotteries since the 1950s, which gives it one of the longest track records in Australian charity lottery history.
+Endeavour Foundation has been running lotteries since the 1950s, giving it one of the longest track records in Australian charity lottery history.
 The foundation supports Australians with intellectual disabilities through employment, lifestyle, and learning programs — and lottery revenue is a significant funding source.

 Their prize home draws typically feature properties valued between $2.8 million and $5 million, depending on the draw.
+Endeavour's current Winner Stories Draw 468 offers a prize home valued at $3.1 million, closing 13 August 2026.
 Recent draws have included homes in Queensland's Sunshine Coast and Gold Coast regions — markets that CoreLogic data shows have experienced median price growth of between 12% and 18% over the past two years, meaning the prize values aren't just headline numbers; they're real-world assets in high-demand corridors.

 Ticket prices across Endeavour draws generally sit in the $5–$25 range per ticket, with book packages available that reduce the per-ticket cost.
 The number of tickets sold per draw varies, but Endeavour publishes this information in their draw terms — something worth reading before you buy, because the odds difference between a 500,000-ticket draw and a 1.2-million-ticket draw is enormous.